ViacomInc/data-point/packages/data-point/README.md

 **Type Check using Reducer**

 To customize type checking you may use a [Reducer](#reducers).
 If the reducer throws an error, the type check fails.
+In the case of `inputType` and `outputType` the return value is ignored.

 <details>